-Check out our new podcast, Sound Files.
+Check out the NRPF podcast, Sound Files.
 On the pod, we share and celebrate archival audio through conversations and stories.

 Have you ever wondered what it takes to preserve historic sounds and audio collections?
 If so, then this podcast is for you!
-Listen to learn not only about the preservation of recorded sounds, but also the people and organizations who preserve them.
+Listen to learn about the preservation of recorded sounds, as well as the people and organizations who preserve them.

-- Provide insights on the work that goes into audio preservation
+- Provides “behind-the-scenes” perspectives on the work that goes into archival audio preservation

-- Feature sounds and stories from some of the most significant American sound collections
+- Features sounds and stories from some of the most significant American sound collections

-- Share and amplify the work of audio archivists and the collections they steward
+- Shares and amplifies the work of audio archivists and the collections they steward

-Each episode features long-form conversations with audio archivists, sounds from the collections we have supported, and interviews with voices from the audio preservation community.
+Each episode features a story about audio preservation or an interview with audio archivists.
+In addition, the show features sounds from the collections that NRPF has supported.
 We will also offer occasional updates on our activities and programs.

 Subscribe